misho-999/spring-only/README.md

 # spring-only
-Soring project without Spring boot for learning purpose
+Spring project without Spring boot for learning purpose.
+The goal of the project is to see how some things are implemented without Spring Boot.
+We use spring boot for running only!

 # Aspect
-For testing run the application and hit: http://localhost:8080/users/all
+To test aspects run the application and hit: http://localhost:8080/users/all